Sheila Johnson: Personal life

-For 33 years from 1969 to 2002, Sheila Johnson was married to Robert L. Johnson.
+From 1969 to 2002, Johnson was married to Robert L. Johnson.
 They have two children.

 On September 24, 2005, she married Arlington County Circuit Court Chief Judge William T. Newman, who had presided over her 2002 divorce.
 The couple first met three decades earlier when they acted in a play together.
+Newman died on February 10, 2026.

-In 2007 Johnson was honored as one of the Library of Virginia's "Virginia Women in History" for her career and her contributions to society.
+In 2007, Johnson was honored as one of the Library of Virginia's "Virginia Women in History" for her career and her contributions to society.

 In April 2021, Johnson, along with Washington Commanders team president, Jason Wright, formed the Inclusive Growth Strategy Council within the Greater Washington Partnership.

 Awards

-Recognized as an Eleanor Roosevelt Val-Kill Medalist in 2012, Johnson was honored as an individual whose far-reaching influence has made our world a better place.
+Recognized as an Eleanor Roosevelt Val-Kill Medalist in 2012, Johnson was honored as an individual whose far-reaching influence has left an impact on the global community through "education, advocacy, social justice, and civil and human rights".

 In 2018, she received the Lincoln Medal given by Ford's Theatre Society to those who, through their body of work, accomplishments, or personal attributes, exemplify the lasting legacy and mettle of character embodied by Abraham Lincoln.
 In 2019, The Lincoln Academy of Illinois granted Johnson the Order of Lincoln award, the highest honor bestowed by the State of Illinois.
 That same year, the Women's Sports Foundation honored Johnson with the Billie Jean King Leadership Award.